Is Coffee Good for you

 They also help prevent cancer and increase heart health.
 Therefore, any additional provider of antioxidants is a benefit of coffee.
 The fact that you need your coffee to wake up is an inconsequential detail.

-Other Health Benefit of coffee
+Other Health benefits of coffee

-Despite previous assumptions that coffee is bad because it has a lot of caffeine, researchers have actually found a lot of evidence to the contrary.
+Despite previous assumptions that coffee is bad because it has a lot of caffeine, researchers have found a lot of evidence to the contrary.
 It helps prevent diabetes, for example.

-It also helps fight two types of cancer, colon cancer and liver cancer, and helps delay the onset of Parkinson’s Disease, if that is a possibility for you due to your genetics.
+It also helps fight two types of cancer, colon cancer, and liver cancer and helps delay the onset of Parkinson’s Disease, if that is a possibility for you due to your genetics.

 It still can give you the jitters when you drink too much.
 And it can cause stomach pain and can increase your heart rate.
 Furthermore, drinking coffee in excess is still not recommended.
 Instead, focus on eating more fruits and vegetables to get more vitamins and minerals – something it does not provide.